Summer Research Program Home

 The program is open to all undergraduates with an interest in the computational modeling and simulation of infectious diseases.
 Applications are accepted from undergraduate students who are in good academic standing and are currently enrolled in a four year college or university.
 Women and underrepresented groups are particularly encouraged to apply.

 - Successful applicants will be awarded a $4500 research stipend for the ten week program.

 Applications will be judged on the merits and completeness of the application.
 Only online applications will be accepted.
 Application materials should include the following:

-- Online application (available now).
+- Online application.
 All fields with * are required.
 Do not submit incomplete forms.

 - An official academic transcript (including Fall 2013 grades) must be sent to the contact address listed below.

 - 2 Letters of Recommendation – Requests for Individual Recommendations will be available via the online application.

 - Personal Statement – The personal statement will be available for download via the online application process.

 - All application materials must be received by the deadline of February 24, 2014.